 So how can we really know anything about the outside world?
-Where do our theories of the world come from and how do we get them right?1
+Where do our theories of the world come from and how do we get them right?

 By the time we get to Descartes in seventeenth-century Europe, a series of important shifts have begun to take place, moving it further away from the ancient and medieval picture of the cosmos.
 To put it all too briefly, let’s say the individual was starting to become more distinguishable and detached from his or her social and cultural connections, more sharply divided from the variegated spiritual and ethical forces of the cosmos.
-Additionally, the imaginative conception of the cosmos was in the process of being reshaped and rearranged: it became less and less integrated, less and less hierarchical, less and less like a metaphysical version of the Notre Dame de Paris cathedral, more and more immanent, more and more homogeneous, more and more governed by impersonal laws of nature, which might be controlled and manipulated and productive of industrial structures such as the Crystal Palace (built for the Great Exhibition in London in 1851).
-A drastically shorthanded way of putting this would be to say the sacred cosmos had become a secular universe.†
+Additionally, the imaginative conception of the cosmos was in the process of being reshaped and rearranged: it became less and less integrated, less and less hierarchical, less and less like a metaphysical version of the Notre-Dame de Paris cathedral (which is how Hugo portrays it and Paris in his survol in the novel), more and more immanent, more and more homogeneous, more and more governed by impersonal laws of nature, which might be controlled and manipulated and productive of industrial structures such as the Crystal Palace (built for the Great Exhibition in London in 1851).
+A drastically shorthanded way of putting this would be to say the sacred cosmos had become a secular universe.

 Something like the symbolic contrast this abridgement involves is at play in the fiction of Feodor Dostoevsky.
 The Crystal Palace is featured in the musings of the protagonist in Notes from Underground, and in Crime and Punishment Raskolnikov visits a cafe called Palais de Cristal (Part II, Chapter VI).
 Having perused the Victorian monument to industrialization and progress when he travelled briefly to London, and after seeing it be celebrated by radical contemporary socialists with whom he vehemently disagreed, such as Nikolay Chernyshevsky, Dostoevsky seized on the Great Exhibition’s structure as the expression of much of what he detested about Europe and its Russian admirers.
 His troubling adherence to a nostalgic, nationalist, and even anti-Semitic vision of the history and apocalyptic role of holy Orthodox Russia, rooted in his belief in the superiority of peasant faith to the rationalism of the Westernized intelligentsia (as embodied by his literary rival Ivan Turgenev), which plays itself out in the plots of his mature novels, including especially Devils and The Brothers Karamazov, can be viewed as an oblique, if overblown, testament to the level of sacred disenchantment in nineteenth-century European secular culture.